fair-search/fairsearch-fair-java/README.md

   <version>1.0.2</version>
 </dependency>
 ```
-or, if you are using Gradle, in your build.gradle file this in the `dependencies` block:
+or, if you are using Gradle, in your `build.gradle` file add this in the `dependencies` block:
 ```gradle
 compile "com.github.fair-search:fairsearch-core:1.0.2"
 ```